Growing Kale In Containers: A Comprehensive Guide (2022)

 Check your plants frequently.
 If you need additional help, you can treat them with a vegetable plant-safe insecticidal spray, if necessary.
 Just be sure to wash your kale thoroughly before eating.

 - Learn More: Companion planting is a great way to reduce pests and attract beneficial insects in your container garden.
-Check out this post on companion planting vegetables.
+Check out this post on the best companion plants for kale, or this one on companion planting vegetables.

 Step 8: Prevent Diseases Before they Can Take Hold